 One of the major challenges in the fight against terrorism is corruption.
-Corruption is in such a large scale that monies budget for the fight are either squandered or outright stoten to be leadership of the forced or the civilians as can be seen in the revelation of the investigation must the expenditure of the 2.1 billion dollars of the past administration was nothing but scandidates at was money meant for equipment but was diverted into politics, for prayers, prepared electioneering campaign at the detriment of securities as revealed by the NASA Transport challenge to the fight on terrorism.
+Corruption is in such a large scale that monies budget for the fight are either squandered or outright stolen by the leadership of the forced or the civilians as can be seen in the revelation of the investigation into the expenditure of the 2.1 billion dollars of the past administration was nothing but scandalous.
+It was money meant for equipment but was diverted into politics, for prayers, propaganda, electioneering campaign at the detriment of securities as revealed by the N.S.A. this is a huge challenge to the fight on terrorism.